TristanvanLeeuwen/IP_and_Im_Lectures/_sources/what_is.md

 1. Since $|\sin(\cdot)| \leq 1$ we immediately get the desired result.

 2. By linearity we have $u - u^\delta = k \sin(k x)$ and we immediately find the desired result.

+3. This shows that the problem is *ill-conditioned*; a small forward error does not guarantee a small backward error, implying that the inverse map is not continuous.
 ```

 ## Assignments